uppcl Jobs: UPPCL Jobs 2022: Find out hundreds of vacancies, salaries and qualifications for the post of Assistant Engineer in UP Power Department – Uppcl Recruitment 2022 Outside Notification for Assistant Engineer Posts, Check Power Job Details

 Highlights

-- Uttar Pradesh Electricity Department has issued notification for UPPACL Recruitment 2022.
+- Uttar Pradesh Electrical energy Department has issued notification for UPPACL Recruitment 2022.

-According to the notification issued by UPPCL, online application for the post of Assistant Engineer (Trainee) will start from 11 January 2022.
-Eligible candidates can apply online through the official website of UPPCL upenergy.in.
-Interested and eligible candidates can apply online on or before 31st January 2022.
-The application fee collection process through SBI challan will be offline till February 2, 2022.
-You can check out the direct link to the UPPCL job notification below.
+In accordance with the notification issued by UPPCL, on-line software for the post of Assistant Engineer (Trainee) will begin from 11 January 2022.
+Eligible candidates can apply on-line via the official web site of UPPCL upenergy.in. and eligible candidates can apply on-line on or earlier than thirty first January 2022.
+The applying charge assortment course of via SBI challan will likely be offline until February 2, 2022.
+You’ll be able to test out the direct hyperlink to the UPPCL job notification under.

-Also read: UP Police Vacancies 2022: More than 2000 vacancies in UP Police, 10th, 12th pass also application, see details
+Additionally learn: UP Police Vacancies 2022: Greater than 2000 vacancies in UP Police, tenth, twelfth cross additionally software, see particulars

-For UPPCL Assistant Engineer recruitment, candidates must have a Bachelor’s degree in Civil Engineering.
-The minimum age limit is 21 and the maximum is 40 years.
-Reserved categories will be exempted from higher age limit.
+For UPPCL Assistant Engineer recruitment, candidates will need to have a Bachelor’s diploma in Civil Engineering.
+The minimal age restrict is 21 and the most is 40 years.
+Reserved classes will likely be exempted from greater age restrict.

-1180 for General, OBC, Economically Weaker Section.
-Application fee is Rs.
+Common, OBC, 1180 for the economically weaker part.
+Software charge is Rs.
 826 for SC, ST candidates and Rs.
 12 for disabled candidates.

-Also read: UP Police Recruitment 2022: Bumper Recruitment in UP Police, more than 900 posts, up to Rs.
+Additionally learn: UP Police Recruitment 2022: Bumper Recruitment in UP Police, greater than 900 posts, as much as Rs.
 1.12

-Written examination will be conducted for selection for the posts of UPPCL AE.
-All objective questions will be asked in this exam.
-The exam can be taken in the last week of February 2022.
+Written examination will likely be performed for choice for the posts of UPPCL AE.
+All goal questions will likely be requested in this examination.
+The examination might be taken in the final week of February 2022.

-Candidates for these posts will be paid a salary of Rs.
-59,500 / – per month (Level-10).
-Following is the link for vacancy notification and online application.
+Candidates for these posts will likely be paid a wage of Rs.
+59,500 / – per thirty days (Degree-10).
+Following is the hyperlink for emptiness notification and on-line software.

 UPPCL Assistant Engineer Recruitment 2022 Notification